If you are thinking about a Debt Management Plan (DMP), you may want to know how many DMPs succeed, and how many run into problems.

 The Financial Conduct Authority regulates firms that offer debt management plans.
 They could ask debt management firms to report DMP numbers.

-Without a list of how many DMPs and payments arrangements are set up, discussions about how many “fail” and how many “succeed” have to be largely anecdotal.
+Without a list of how many DMPs and payment arrangements are set up, discussions about how many “fail” and how many “succeed” have to be largely anecdotal.

 Sometimes people get stuck in a debt management plan which doesn’t go well.
 An example: